speedrun-guide/portal/README.md

 2. Install [Node.js](https://nodejs.org/en/download).

-3. Install dependencies by running `npm install` in the project directory in a terminal.

-4. Run `npm run start` in the project directory to start the development server.

-5. `localhost` should automatically open in your browser and provide you a live updating preview.
+3. Run `npm run dev` in the project directory in a terminal. `localhost:3000` should automatically open in your browser and provide you a live updating preview.

 Once you've followed all of these steps, you can edit the guide and see your changes in real time.